joonasy/rebirth/docs/css/naming-conventions.md

 Chainable modifiers are denoted by a leading hyphen `-`, a namespace (prefix) and a descriptor for the modification.
 As the name would indicate, chainable modifiers provide us with the ability to configure a module in the HTML with a short, concise syntax.
 Chainable component modifiers also modify their descendants by nesting.

-The golden rule is that **chainable modifiers should never modify the same CSS property twice and only single namespaced chainable modifier sould be used for a given module**.
+The golden rule is that **chainable modifiers should never modify the same CSS property twice**.
 This is to ensure that styles don’t get clobbered and that the order in which they are applied is irrelevant.

 ```css
 /* Core button */